Code-dot-mil/code.mil/_pages/index.md

       src: /assets/images/arrow-right-white.png
       alt: 'arrow right'
     title: Connect with us.
-    description: We believe that software created by the government should be shared with the public, and we want to collaborate with civic minded peers to make this happen.
+    description: We believe that software created by the government should be shared with the public, and we want to collaborate with civic-minded peers to make this happen.
 Reach out to us to start the discussion!<br><a href='mailto:{{site.email}}' class='usa-button usa-button-small'>{{site.email}}</a> <a href='https://github.com/DeptOfDefense/code.mil' class='usa-button usa-button-small'>Check us out on GitHub</a>
   - image:
       src: /assets/images/arrow-right-white.png
       alt: 'arrow right'